LucasESBS/vega/README.md

 ### _A VAE for analyzing pathways, transcription factors, cell types in single-cell RNA-seq data_

 ## Introduction
-VEGA is a generative model aimed at analyzing _a priori_ specified latent variables such as pathways.
+VEGA is a VAE aimed at analyzing _a priori_ specified latent variables such as pathways.
 VEGA is implemented with pytorch.

 ## Getting started
 VEGA needs 2 things to analyze your data: